vechiato/vechiato.github.io/content/post/Calculating 3D Print Costs with Spoolman API and Python.md

 Enter filament used for the print (e.g., '100g' or '1.5m'): 53.21m

-Cost for this spool: $1.74
+Cost for this print: $1.74

 Do you want to add another spool? (y/n): n